 Airsoft guns and pistols more than 0.08 joule can be purchased in specialised weapon shops only and all users have to be at least 18 years old.
 Austria airsoft laws are very strict, airsoft players have to wear eye protection at all times during airsoft events.
 It is strictly forbidden to remove or disable the safety mechanism of airsoft guns.

 Organisations are able to run airsoft events as long as they’re not affiliated with any ideological/religious agendas.
 It is forbidden to display or carry airsoft replicas in public.
 Events must take place in private locations.
-Airsoft replicas should never exceed than 7.5 Joule measured 2.5 meters from the barrel tip.
+Airsoft replicas should never exceed 7.5 Joule measured 2.5 meters from the barrel tip.

 Owning and renting out airsoft replicas is unrestricted.
-Sale of airsoft replicas to minors is forbidden, including sale over the internet (such as eBay).
+The sale of airsoft replicas to minors is forbidden, including sales over the internet (such as on eBay).

 Airsoft is legal in Bulgaria with no restrictions placed on airsoft guns.
 People between 14–18 years old need their parent’s permission.
 For the rest (18 and above) there are no restrictions.
 The Bulgarian law considers Airsoft guns to be Airguns – you don’t need any documents, licenses or anything else to possess them.

 However, shooting in “protected” (quote from the law) areas is forbidden.
 Protected areas are schools, administrative buildings and other public property.
 Also, shooting with an Airgun/Airsoft gun in public areas is forbidden.

 There are no restrictions on carrying, possessing or using Airsoft guns in Bulgaria.
 There are no restrictions about the age of the players (traders don’t sell Airguns/Airsoft guns to minors <18 though).
 There are no restrictions about lasers, flashlights etc. Basically, you could put anything on your gun.
-There’s no need for the end of the barrel to be painted in orange (like in the United States).
+There’s no need for the end of the barrel to be painted in orange (like in the United States)

 From the Canada Firearms Centre’s fact sheet on airguns: Airsoft guns that closely resemble real firearms are classified as replica firearms and can only be imported by companies possessing a Business Firearms License.

 It is unlawful to sell or transfer replica firearms without this license.
-Air guns with both a muzzle velocity greater than 152.4 metres per second (500 ft/s) and a muzzle energy greater than 5.7 joules (4.2 ft•lbf) are considered firearms for the purpose of the Canadian Firearms Act.
+Air guns with both a muzzle velocity greater than 152.4 metres per second (500 ft/s) and muzzle energy greater than 5.7 joules (4.2 ft•lbf) are considered firearms for the purpose of the Canadian Firearms Act.

 For example, an airsoft BB leaving the barrel at 213 metres per second (700 ft/s) and weighing 0.20 grams (3.1 gr), has a muzzle energy of 4.43 joules (3.27 ft•lbf).
 No legal distinction is made between airsoft and true firearms when they are used for the purposes of crime.

-In Ontario the minimum age to purchase airsoft is 18.
+In Ontario, the minimum age to purchase airsoft is 18.
 Children under 18 must be supervised by someone over 18.
 Airsoft guns imported into the country by private citizens are at risk of being seized and destroyed at the border by customs agents.

 The few Canadian airsoft retailers that exist take advantage of this fact and the prices are high in comparison to other countries.

 The People’s Republic of China

 Market stalls and Shops have stopped selling airsoft guns.
 It is legal in China’s SARs (Special Administrative Regions, such as Macau and Hong Kong) but it has begun to go underground there as well, several cargo companies already refuse to do anything with them.

 In Macau, China, all airsoft guns are legal but may not be fired with a muzzle energy above two (2) joules of kinetic energy.
 The airsoft gun must have an orange tip measuring at least six (6) millimetres.
 Airsoft guns may not be carried in public unless they are properly stored in a bag or case.

 Airsoft guns are mentioned in the Danish “Våbenlov” (Arms control legislation).
 You must be at least 18 years old to buy, hand over or possess airsoft guns.
-You can use airsoft guns, on police approved sites, with a permission slip, at the age of 16.
+You can use airsoft guns, on police-approved sites, with a permission slip, at the age of 16.
 You do not require a firearms certificate to own airsoft guns in Denmark.